rbong/vim-crystalline/README.md

 function! g:CrystallineStatuslineFn(winnr)
   let l:s = ''

+  " In different modes, this will be 'NormalModeA', 'InsertModeA', etc.
-  " The mode colors for section A will automatically be added let l:s .= crystalline#HiItem('A')
+  " In inactive windows, this will be 'InactiveA' let l:s .= crystalline#HiItem('A')

   let l:s .= ' %f%h%w%m%r '

-  " A separator with mode colors for both groups will automatically be generated let l:s .= crystalline#Sep(0, 'A', 'Fill')
+  " The prefix will automatically be added to separator groups let l:s .= crystalline#Sep(0, 'A', 'Fill')

   return l:s